jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3) If the form of the logbook required to be maintained under section 30ZF includes an identical copy made simultaneously with the original of that logbook, and the logbook has been produced to an enforcement officer, that enforcement officer is entitled, on demand,—
   (a) to remove that identical copy; or
   (b) if that identical copy has previously been removed or is illegible, to make a copy of that logbook.
-(4) A person who is required to retain a logbook or a copy of a logbook under subsection (1) must make it and all relevant time records, wage records, and other related employment records available for immediate inspection on demand by an enforcement officer at any reasonable time during the period for which it is required to be retained.
+(4) A person who is required to retain a logbook or a copy of a logbook under subsection (1) must make it and all relevant time records, records of payments to the driver, and employment or contractual records relating to the driver available for immediate inspection on demand by an enforcement officer at any reasonable time during the period for which it is required to be retained.
 (5) A person to whom a logbook or a copy of a logbook or records are required to be made available for inspection under subsection (4) is entitled to make a copy of that logbook or that copy or those records.

 ### Subpart 3 — Evidence in proceedings